AES256GCM10G25G-IP Demo Instruction

 d.
 32-bit counter

-Figure 9 Displayed data when set DataIn length and data pattern
+Figure 14 Displayed data when setting DataIn length and data pattern

-Select “Bypass Data” to Bypass DataIn in memory.
+Select “Bypass Data” to bypass DataIn in memory.
 Current length of AAD and length of DataIn are printed on serial console.
-When the Bypass process is finished, both DataIn and DataOut will be displayed in table-form as shown in Figure 12.
+When the Bypass process is finished, both DataIn and DataOut will be displayed in table-form as shown in Figure 17.

-Select “Clone Memory” for copy DataOut memory to DataIn memory.
-When the process is finished, both DataIn and DataOut will be displayed in table-form as shown in Figure 13.
+Select “Clone Memory” to copy the DataOut memory to the DataIn memory.
+When the process is finished, both DataIn and DataOut will be displayed in table-form as shown in Figure 18.

 Select “Loop verification”, to check both encryption and decryption.
 In this menu, DataIn in memory will be encrypted/decrypted with all current parameters (key, IV, AAD and data in DataIn memory).

-The function begins by read and store data from the DataIn memory as an original data and clear the DataOut memory before encryption, then start encryption process.
+The function begins by reading and storing data from the DataIn memory as the original data.
+It then clears the DataOut memory before starting the encryption process.
 After the encryption is completed, the data from the DataOut memory is cloned to the DataIn memory and decryption process is performed.
 Once the decryption is completed, the decrypted data is compared with the original data, and the encryption tag is compared with the decryption tag.

 Revision |